-Other people think YOU need Birthing Better skills.
+Other people think you need The Pink Kit skills.
 Take their advice.

 In 2000 when Common Knowledge Trust launched Edition #1 of these skills, we had a VHS, book and cassette packaged inside a box (Well, that was LONG ago!).
 You guessed it … the box was PINK.
 It became easier for people to just refer to it as The Pink Kit … but of course.

-The name stuck and used with affection … ‘We had a Pink Kit baby’ or ‘I had a Pink Kit birth’.
+The name stuck and was used with affection … ‘We had a Pink Kit baby’ or ‘I had a Pink Kit birth’.
 Friends and family would ask: ‘What’s a Pink Kit?’
 And the response would be ‘It’s about birthing better’.

 BTW … Edition #1 was 1 of 4 Birthing Better skills.
-Of course technology changed and Edition #2 included all the skills but this time on DVD, 2 audio CDs, the book and 1 CD with PDFs and packaged in a BLUE box.
-But the name Pink Kit was well known by then online so we kept the name.
+Of course, technology changed and Edition #2 included all the skills but this time on DVD, 2 audio CDs, the book, and 1 CD with PDFs and packaged in a BLUE box.
+But the name the Pink Kit was well known by then online so we kept the name.

 Holy cow, technology kept changing.
 We rewrote all the written resources because the skills are not linear and we were trying to create some order for learning.
 We shifted the name to Birthing Better with the Pink Kit Method®.
 Edition #3 then meant we got rid of the book and put everything onto discs and into a disc set … colored GREEN.
-The Pink Kit still stuck.
+The Pink Kit is still stuck.

 Gosh, this story tells you how long we have been online.
 Edition #4 took a turn into more modern technology.
 Now people could digitally download the resource and you guessed it … there was no box so therefore no color.
 We stuck with the name which seemed to explain everything.